 NEC Enhancement Grant Program

 The NEC Enhancement Matching Grant program assists owners and tenants of commercial properties within the Perrin Beitel – Nacogdoches revitalization area with facade, landscape, and signage improvements to their businesses.
 Total project cost is reimbursed to grantee on 2:1 basis up to $50,000.
 An application is required for this program.
 Full program details and application form available here.
-Applications will be accepted until 4:30 PM CST on Friday, May 1, 2020 will be extended (date TBD based on current events).
+The application deadline of 4:30 PM CST on Friday, May 1, 2020 will be extended (date TBD based on current events).

 Tax Increment Reinvestment Zone (TIRZ)